bballdave025/nyquist-text-existence/for_Keith_-_thematic_image_B_discussion_and_kana_challenge.md

 # I Dare You, Keith

 Hey Keith.
-This is a conversational artifact of our collaboration. you might want to go look at the images in `draft_figures/`, read `thematic_image_info.md` and hopefully be able to tie the images to the document.
-If you can't, because items not clear as mud, you should still take up this challenge.
+This is a conversational artifact of our collaboration.
+You might want to go look at the images in `draft_figures/`, read `thematic_image_info.md` (or the sections below) and hopefully be able to tie the images to the document.
+If you can't, because it's not clear as mud, you should still take up this following kana challenge.
 (By the way, if you want more details in a less-coherent package, go to the section after the challenge and four horizontal separators called _Idea Tracking_.
 Preferably before submission to FHTW, but for sure before submission to a journal or presentation at FHTW, we **need** to go through the points in the longer discussion.)

-## The Challenge
-## Thematic Challenge: A Minimal CJKV Nyquist Test Case
+## The Challenge: A Minimal CJKV Nyquist Test Case

 To complement Image B with a cross-script contrast, we propose the following challenge for further exploration.